 July 2021 The Genealogical Research Institute of Pittsburgh (GRIP) "Essential Tools and Strategies for African American Research"

-January 2022 Contributor for the Kathryn Hahn episode of the PBS television show "Finding Your Roots."
+Ongoing Researcher for the PBS television show "Finding Your Roots"

 Ongoing Countless hours spent at the National Archives in Washington DC, working with the records themselves